jasonlimantoro/sorting/README.md

 ## Test Cases

-Array of integers with size of 1k, 10k, 100k, and 1m with the following arrangements:
+Array of integers with size of 1k, 10k, 100k, 250k, 450k, 850k, 950k, and 1m with the following arrangements:
 - Randomly ordered
 - Ascending order
 - Descending order

+>All input arrays are stored in the `input` directory.

 ## Usage
 1. Clone this repository